What is Modern Psychoanalysis?

 Modern Psychoanalysis emerged from the clinical research of Hyman Spotnitz, as a logical extension of Sigmund Freud’s approach.
 Freud contended that successful psychoanalytic treatment required a transference relationship developing between patient and therapist.
 Freud also believed that those who suffer from severe narcissistic disorders, such as schizophrenics, could not be helped by analysis because they were unable to develop a transference relationship or respond to interpretation.
 However, Spotnitz developed different techniques for treating even severely ill schizophrenic patients.
 These interventions helped patients develop a narcissistic transference that would lead to the formation of an object transference.
 Those special techniques became the basis of Modern Psychoanalysis.

 Modern Psychoanalysts employ nonthreatening, ego-strengthening techniques that facilitate the narcissistic patient’s capacity to verbalize her/his thoughts and feelings.
-We maintain appropriate levels of stimulation (or frustration), respond to the patient’s contact function (when the patient asks the analyst a question) as a guide to intervene.
+We maintain appropriate levels of stimulation (or frustration), and respond to the patient’s contact function (when the patient asks the analyst a question) as a guide to intervene.
 Spotnitz developed numerous interventions, including object-oriented questions, joining and mirroring.

 Another cornerstone of Modern Psychoanalysis is working with induced feelings (transference) from the patient.
 The psychoanalyst’s feelings (countertransference) toward the patient involves detecting subtle changes in a patient by analyzing their own reactions and feelings.